ayoubamiria/Cong-/README.md

 ## S5OUNA wena mo5i raw mo5ter

-This project is a Congés (leave) Management System built with React for the frontend and Node.js with Express and MongoDB for the backend.
-It allows users to request leaves, view their leave history, and view approved leaves on a calendar.
+This project is a leave Management System built with React for the frontend and Node.js with Nest.js and MongoDB for the backend.
+It allows users to request leaves, view their leave history, view approved leaves on a calendar and consult their left days.

 ## Table of Contents
 - [Installation](#installation)